devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 ##How to clean reads using *Trimmomatic*
 ###A detailed explanation of features

 Once we have an idea of the quality of our raw data, it is time to trim away adapters and filter out poor quality score reads.
-To accomplish this task we will use *Trimmomatic* (http://www.usadellab.org/cms/?page=trimmomatic).
+To accomplish this task we will use [*Trimmomatic*](http://www.usadellab.org/cms/?page=trimmomatic).

 *Trimmomatic* is a java based program that can remove sequencer specific reads and nucleotides that fall below a certain threshold. *Trimmomatic* can be multithreaded to run quickly.